 Roxana Dabney died in February of 1887, and on May 23, 1887, her executors transferred 331 Beacon to Walter Dabney.

-During the 1902-1903 and 1903-1904 winter seasons, 331 Beacon was the home of Charles Bean Amory, a cotton broker and manufacturer, and his wife Lillie (Clapp) Amory.
-Their primary residence was in Milton.
+During the 1902-1903 winter season, Harriet and Susanna Dabney were in California and 331 Beacon was the home of Charles Bean Amory, a cotton broker and manufacturer, and his wife, Lillie (Clapp) Amory.
+Their primary residence was Treetops in Readville/Milton.
+They had leased 331 Beacon to have a house in town because their daughter, Leita Montgomery Amory, was a debutante that season.

-Harriet Dabney resumed living at 331 Beacon during the 1904-1905 winter season.
-During the 1905-1906 season, however, she was once again living elsewhere and 331 Beacon was the home of banker William Pratt Lyman and his wife, Helen (Beeckman) Lyman.
+During the 1905-1906 winter season, Harriet and Susanna Dabney were living at the Hotel Somerset and 331 Beacon was the home of banker William Pratt Lyman and his wife, Helen (Beeckman) Lyman.
 They previously had lived at 528 Beacon.
 They also maintained a home in Nahant.
 They had moved to 277 Beacon by the 1906-1907 season.

-Harriet Dabney was once again living at 331 Beacon during the 1906-1907 winter season.
-Her daughter, Susanna Rich Dabney, lived with her.
-They continued to live there during the 1918-1919 winter season, but moved thereafter to the Hotel Somerset.
+Harriet and Susanna Dabney were once again living at 331 Beacon during the 1906-1907 winter season and continued to live there through the 1918-1919 season.
+They moved thereafter to the Hotel Somerset.

 During the 1919-1920 winter season, 331 Beacon was the home of Samuel Loring DuBois Ayers and his wife, Sarah Hobart (Otis) Ayers.
 Samuel Ayers was a wholesale wool and (by 1920) cotton merchant.